The short answer

 “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”
 And He who was seated on the throne said, “Behold, I am making all things new.”

-It’s important, of course, not to just take Bible verses out of context.
+It’s important, of course, not to take Bible verses out of context.
 You should read the whole book, or at least the whole chapter, that a specific verse is in.
-But these verses are classic verses that have been used by millions of people over the centuries for sources of encouragement.
+But these verses are classic verses that have been used by millions of people over the centuries as sources of encouragement.

 Going deeper: 1 Corinthians 9:24 - Faith as athletics